openwdl/wdl/versions/draft-3/SPEC.md

 ```wdl
 String? s = "hello"
 ```
-Since the expression is static, this is interpreted a `String?` value that is set by default, but can be overridden in the inputs file, just like above.
+Since the expression is static, this is interpreted as a `String?` value that is set by default, but can be overridden in the inputs file, just like above.
 Note that if you give a value an optional type like this then you can only use this value in calls or expressions that can handle optional inputs.
 Here's an example:
 ```wdl
 workflow foo {
   String? s = "hello"